 Wrap it up – 5%

-Tie up your personal statement with a final statement.
+Tie up your personal statement with a small paragraph.
 Some students use their conclusion to share what they want to pursue in the future, while others use it to emphasise their motives for going to uni.
 It doesn’t need to be lengthy, just a sentence or two.

 This is a guest post written by the Content Officer at the University of Kent.